-Bandipur National Park is one of the well preserved National Parks in India and among the top attractions you must include in Ooty packages.
+Bandipur National Park is one of the well preserved wildlife parks in Karnataka, and among the top places for a wildlife tour in India.
 Located between Mysore & Ooty, it is about 80 km from Mysore and 215 km from Bangalore.

 Nagarhole National Park is one of the best wildlife sanctuaries in India.
 Also known as Rajiv Gandhi National Park, the park is situated about 218 km from Bangalore, and is among the must include places in Karnataka Tour Packages.

 Spread across Mysore and Kodagu districts of Karnataka, Nagarhole got National Park status in 1988 and declared as 37th Project Tiger Reserve in 1999.
-It is part of the Nilgiri Biosphere Reserve.
 The Western Ghats Nilgiri sub-cluster of 6,000 Sq. km, including all of Nagarhole National Park, is under consideration by the UNESCO World Heritage Site status.
 It is one of the top attractions you must include in Coorg tour packages.
 It is situated to the north-west of Bandipur National Park.

 Wildlife | Lake & Backwater